ros2/ros2/spaceros/README.md

-# Space ROS Docker Image
+# Space ROS Docker Image and Earthly configuration

-The Dockerfile in this directory builds Space ROS from source code.
+The Earthfile configuration in this directory facilitates builds of Space ROS from source code.
-To include drivers for NVIDIA GPUs, the Space ROS docker image is based on the NVIDIA CudaGL development image, version 11.4.1, which is, in turn, based on Ubuntu 20.04.
+The generated container image is based on Ubuntu 22.04 (Jammy) and can be used with [`rocker`](https://github.com/osrf/rocker) to add X11 and GPU passthrough.

 ## Building the Docker Image

+The [Earthly](https://earthly.dev/get-earthly) utility is required to build this image.

-To build the docker image, run:
+To build the image, run:

 ```
 $ ./build.sh